 Top 10 Ways to Fall Back in Love with your Partner

-Many seem to have capitalized on our current love of all things fall, from speciality coffee drinks only available during this season to the infamous Black Friday and Cyber Monday sales.
+Many seem to have capitalized on our current love of all things fall, from specialty coffee drinks only available during this season to the infamous Black Friday and Cyber Monday sales.

 Begin Again: Most might answer the question “Can you Fall Back in Love with your Partner?” with a resounding, “No” but the authors at Psychology Today have a different answer; “Yes”.
 The first step is to begin again.
 Begin your relationship again by acting the way you did when you first met.